leeh7/Bitcoin-Ticker/README.md

 ## Skills / Concepts Learned
--	Making Web Requests to a public 3rd-Party API Weather using Alamofire
+-	Making Web Requests to a public 3rd-Party API to retrieve Bitcoin asking price using Alamofire
 -	Parsing JSON using SwiftyJSON